INFO-2950-FA23/GroupProject/README.md

 ***About This Project***
-This is the repo for INFO 2950 group project 2023.
+This is the repo for INFO 2950 group project 2023.# GroupProject